 We are committed to ethical trading principles and to acquiring goods and services without harm to others.
 We consider our supply chain the main area of potential exposure to forced labour, consequently, over the last year we have taken action to mitigate our Modern Slavery exposure in our supply chain.
-We have implemented a Third Party Code of Conduct which we encourage all of our suppliers, contractors and partners to sign up to, which (among other things) ensures (i) a commitment to taking adequate steps to eradicate forced labour within their own businesses and supply chains and (ii) an ability for us to terminate the contract without notice where a supplier has failed to take such steps.
+We have implemented a Third-Party Code of Conduct which we encourage all of our suppliers, contractors and partners to sign up to, which (among other things) ensures (i) a commitment to taking adequate steps to eradicate forced labour within their own businesses and supply chains and (ii) an ability for us to terminate the contract without notice where a supplier has failed to take such steps.

 We have updated our supplier onboarding questionnaire which poses questions to potential suppliers on their modern slavery record, and what steps they take to mitigate the risk within their own organisation.
 Where we consider any new supplier to be within a jurisdiction, industry or sector that is high risk in relation to modern slavery, we will carry out additional due diligence on such suppliers.
-To this day, there have been no reported incidences of a modern slavery breach within the company or within our supply chain.

 As a destination employer for cyber careers in the UK the recruitment and engagement of staff is of paramount importance to us and we undertake a thorough pre-employment screening process of all staff.
 This includes obtaining documented proof of the individual’s right to work in the UK.
 We are also a Living Wage Employer.

-Our senior leadership team at Adarma Limited are responsible for implementing this Transparency Statement, which is reviewed at least annually and made available on our website.
+Our senior leadership team at Adarma Limited are responsible for implementing this Statement, which is reviewed at least annually and made available on our website.